ronyju/comp_Hw3/README.md

         }
 }

-**whats left:**
+**what's left:**
-1. IF
+1. IF that has an open statement.
-2. While that has open statment.
+2. While that has an open statement.
-3. ID ASSIGN Exp SC
-4. LPAREN Type RPAREN Exp
 5. Override
+6. Fix the bug - how to handle (bool a = true;)